mgsloan/roam-navigator/readme.md

 * `Up Arrow` to scroll up a bit

-* `s` followed by any of the scrolling bindings to instead scroll the sidebar.
+* To scroll the sidebar, first type `s` followed one of the above scrolling shortcuts.